berberman/emerald-extension/README.md

 An extension of Minecraft-Spigot Plugin.

+~~Dont'need to pay attention whether Travis CI build successful or faild.~~

+This dependency use library `spigot-1.12.2`,  but it supports other versions theoretically.

 What does this extension include?
 * top-level member to access Spigot API easily.
 * `async {}`,`runOnServerThread {}` etc. These functions are used to create bukkit task, which let you dispatch tasks in appropriate thread context.
 * overload operators of classes `Location` and `Vector`, take place of `multiply`, `subtract`, `divide` etc. Also, you can get a value whatever which direction it's, such as  x, y or z by using `[]` operator.
 * packing NBT values of `ItemStack`, allows you to use `ItemStack.modifyNBT {}` to create a DSL structure to edit NBT value efficiently.
+* DSL part, which allows you to register commands, permissions, events easily.
 ## Example
+### Modify NBT
 ```kotlin
 ItemStack(Material.DIAMOND_SWORD).modifyNBT {
 	type = NBTModifier.NBTTagModifier.NBTType.AttackDamage